 There are different types of pentesting services that you can provide to your clients.
 Some clients may need all of them, while others may only need some of them.
 Be aware of what your client requires as you compile your network pentesting checklist.

 Depending on the industry that your client is in, they may require network vulnerability scanning for the sake of regulatory compliance.
-Even if it’s not a compliance need, vulnerability scanning can help your client to learn how to improve their security.
+Even if it’s not a compliance need, vulnerability scanning can help your clients to learn how to improve their security.
 Security penetration testing tools include:

 - Metasploit Pro - It is the commercial version of Rapid7’s Metasploit family of network vulnerability scanning software.
 One of the most popular vulnerability scanners on the market, it includes features like automated scans and dynamic infiltration capabilities.

 - Nessus Professional - Tenable’s Nessus Professional is another popular commercial vulnerability scanning suite.
-It’s known for its easy to use interface and its comprehensive detection features.
+It’s known for its easy-to-use interface and its comprehensive detection features.

 This area includes internal, external, and wireless network pentesting.
 The point at which you execute your pentests will affect which vulnerabilities you discover.
 Infrastructure pentesting can differ depending upon how you access the network, but the same tools can sometimes be used to do all three.
 Security penetration testing tools include: